-The wild ride with Palantir: Why this high-flying stock is quickly losing altitude - YANoticias
+The Wild Ride with Palantir: Why This High-Flying Stock is Quickly Losing Altitude - YANoticias

 Geopolitical Risks and Limitations

-Palantir's exposure to international trade disruptions due to tariffs or geopolitical instability poses risks.
-These factors can directly impact its revenue streams from abroad, necessitating the need for consistent diversification strategies.
+Palantir’s exposure to international trade disruptions due to tariffs or geopolitical instabilities poses risks.
+These factors can directly affect its revenue streams from abroad, necessitating the need for consistent diversification strategies.

 Pros and Cons Overview